qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/platform-deployment-options.md

 [The Linode Kubernetes Engine (LKE)](https://www.linode.com/products/kubernetes/) is a managed container orchestration engine built on top of Kubernetes.
 LKE enables you to quickly deploy and manage your containerized applications without needing to build (and maintain) your own Kubernetes cluster.
 All LKE instances are equipped with a fully managed control plane at no additional cost.

 First, consult Linode's managed Kubernetes instructions below.
-Then, **to setup Qdrant Hybrid Cloud on LKE**, follow our [step-by step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).
+Then, **to set up Qdrant Hybrid Cloud on LKE**, follow our [step-by-step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).

 ### More on Linode Kubernetes Engine